DJ logos: Famous examples, logo fonts & symbol ideas

 For example, Martin Garrix’s logo uses a logo symbol made from a plus and a multiplication sign.
 Tiesto uses the letter Ë (used in Albanian, among others) instead of a simple E which brings in a little bit of logo symbol character.
 David Guetta’s custom logotype shows a few slanted letters.
-DJ Marshmello uses a playful logo font set in all caps to add a bit more authority.
+DJ Marshmello uses a playful bubble font set in all caps to add a bit more authority.

-When designing a DJ logo, ask yourself what typography mirrors my DJ style and brand personality?
+When designing a DJ logo, ask what typography mirrors my DJ style and brand personality?
 What letters can stand out to make my logo more memorable?

 For example, if you’re looking to focus on a personal brand or if your DJ style revolves around “fun,” check our 2023 fun fonts collection.

 Besides the actual font choice, other design factors are capitalization, font weight, and wide vs. narrow letter spacing.
 Tight letter spacing makes logos feel more substantial but less elegant.
 Thicker weights can feel younger and louder, whereas medium font weights are more approachable.
 Serif fonts (fonts with little feet) have a more elevated quality to them, making logo marks feel more sophisticated.

 Take a look at the logos for DJs templates above.
 Click on one of them to open up the logo editor.
 The examples shown are all wordmark logos, but you can easily add a logo symbol in the app.